prashant-kikani/prashant-kikani.github.io/_posts/2021-5-23-living-in-simulation.markdown

 Sources of this are some great YouTube videos like [this](https://youtu.be/tlTKTTt47WE), [this](https://youtu.be/3d9i_0Ty7Cg) and [this](https://youtu.be/HeQX2HjkcNo).
 Big thanks to [kurzgesagt](https://kurzgesagt.org/) and [veritasium](https://www.veritasium.com/) for this.

+Here is a similar post on the topic of "[Schrödinger's cat, Quantum Mechanics & Multiverse](https://prashantkikani.com/blog/multiverse)" which explores why multiverse(more than one world) theory can be true.
+We also explore the superposition one of the fundamental concept of quantum mechanics and how it supports the multiverse theory.